-- Sector: The sectors listed are the required stakeholders for community consultations. - Title of Individual Consulted: State the title of the individual consulted regarding this proposal. - Name of Agency or Organization: State the name of the organization this person represents.

-- Date consulted about FY 2022 Proposed Caseload: Write the date this person was consulted regarding this proposal. - Describe any significant concerns raised by any of the above representatives regarding the ability of the community to successfully receive the proposed FY 2022 caseload for this affiliate, as well as any concerns regarding the total caseload as proposed by all resettlement agencies for this geographic location.
+- Sector: The sectors listed are the required stakeholders for community consultations. - Title of Individual Consulted: State the title of the individual consulted regarding this proposal. - Name of Agency or Organization: State the name of the organization this person represents. - Date consulted about FY 2023 Proposed Caseload: Write the date this person was consulted regarding this proposal. - Describe any significant concerns raised by any of the above representatives regarding the ability of the community to successfully receive the proposed FY 2022 caseload for this affiliate, as well as any concerns regarding the total caseload as proposed by all resettlement agencies for this geographic location.
 Note any plans to address those concerns, and whether proposed numbers align with the input from the representatives.
 If proposed numbers differ, provide the rationale for the difference.

-Financial Resources: In the chart below, enumerate the financial contributions from all sources developed by the affiliate in FY 2020 and FY 2021 and proposed for FY 2022 to support the R&P Program.
+Financial Resources: In the chart below, enumerate the financial contributions from all sources developed by the affiliate in FY 2021 and FY 2022 and proposed for FY 2023 to support the R&P Program.
 Include only those resources to be used for R&P activities.
 Name sources of funding from state, county, or local government.
 For each year, note how much of the total was or is projected to be used for R&P direct assistance (i.e., cash or in-kind to be given directly to clients) and how much was or is projected to be used by the affiliate to support R&P program management.
 Note: other public funding (federal or state) may not supplant or comingle with R&P funds.

 PROJECTED CONTRIBUTIONS TO THE R&P PROGRAM

-FY 2020 ACTUAL FY 2021 ESTIMATED FY 2022 PROJECTED
+FY 2021 ACTUAL FY 2022 ESTIMATED FY 2023 PROJECTED

-In-Kind In-Kind In-Kind

-Type of Donor Cash Value Cash Value Cash Value
+Type of Donor Cash In-Kind Value Cash In-Kind Value Cash In-Kind Value

 Foundations/ Corporations

-Faith-based/ Community-based
+Faith-based/ Community-based Organizations

-Organizations

 Fees for Service

 Individuals

 Volunteer Hours/Miles

-State/County/Local Government:
+State/County/Local Government: [SOURCE]

-[SOURCE]

-Headquarters
+National Office

 Affiliate/Sub-office

 Other:

 TOTAL

-Of which, total allocated/projected

-for R&P Direct Assistance

-Of which, total allocated/projected
+Of which, total allocated/projected for R&P Direct Assistance

-to support affiliate R&P program
+Of which, total allocated/projected to support affiliate R&P program

 management

-Appendix C: URM Abstract Completion Instructions
+Appendix F: URM Abstract Completion Instructions